 Tecarfarin is Phase 3-ready with a positive safety profile.

-We have established that tecarfarin has a similar MOA to that of warfarin and demonstrated that tecarfarin’s elimination from the body was not affected by severe kidney dysfunction.
+We have established that tecarfarin has a well-established and reversible mechanism of action and demonstrated that tecarfarin’s elimination from the body was not affected by severe kidney dysfunction.

-In Phase 1, Phase 2, and Phase 2/3 clinical trials, tecarfarin has generally been well-tolerated in both healthy adult subjects and patients with ESRD.
+In Phase 1, Phase 2, and Phase 2/3 clinical trials, tecarfarin has generally been well tolerated in both healthy adult subjects and patients with ESKD.

 Clinical Trials